imagekit-developer/imagekit-go/README.md

 ## Utility Functions

+We have included the following commonly used utility function in this package.

-### 1. SignToken
+### 1. Authentication parameter generation
-This method generates a signature for given token and timestamp using the configured private key.
-It is useful for client side file upload to authenticate requests. `Token` is a random string. `Expires` is a unix timestamp by which token should expire.  `Token` and `Expires` both are optional parameters. `Token` defaults to auto generated UUID string. `Expires` defaults to a current time + 30 minutes value.
+This method generates a signature for a given token and timestamp using the configured private key.
+It is useful for client-side file upload to authenticate requests. `Token` is a random string. `Expires` is a unix timestamp by which token should expire. `Token` and `Expires` are both optional parameters. `Token` defaults to an auto-generated UUID string. `Expires` defaults to a current time + 30 minutes value.

 ```
-// Using auto generated token and expiration
+// Using auto-generated token and expiration
 resp := ik.SignToken(imagekit.SignTokenParam{})

 // Using specific token and expiration